Christian Benteke: Crystal Palace

-On 20 August 2016, fellow Premier League side Crystal Palace completed the signing of Benteke on a four-year deal for a fee of £27m which could rise by a further £5m, bringing the total fee to £32m.
+On 20 August 2016, fellow Premier League side Crystal Palace completed the signing of Benteke on a four-year contract for a fee of £27m which could rise by a further £5m, bringing the total fee to £32m.
 On 10 September 2016, Benteke scored his first goal for Palace in a 2–1 victory against Middlesbrough, in his second league game.
 On 24 September 2016, Benteke headed home a goal against Sunderland in the 94th minute to cap Palace's comeback from 2–0 down to win 3–2.
 On 3 December 2016 (Benteke's birthday), he scored twice in a 3–0 win over Southampton that ended Palace's run of six consecutive defeats.
 Benteke marked his return to Anfield, the ground of his former club Liverpool, with two goals in a 2–1 win on 23 April 2017.
 He finished his first season with Palace as their top-scorer, with 15 league goals and 17 in total.

 The next season was less successful, with Benteke not scoring until December, and finishing the season with just three league goals in 30 appearances.
 In an injury-affected 2018–19 season, Benteke scored once in 19 appearances in all competitions and had not scored by October of the 2019–20 campaign.
 Despite this loss of form, in that same month, he signed a contract extension keeping him at Crystal Palace until the end of the 2020–21 season.

 On 16 May 2021, Benteke headed in a goal against his former club Aston Villa as Palace twice came from a goal-behind to win 3–2.
 It was Benteke's 31st headed goal in the Premier League, joining the top-10 all-time list, equal with Tim Cahill.
 With a goal against Arsenal in Palace's next match, Benteke scored in four consecutive Premier League games for the first time in over eight years.

 In June 2021, Benteke signed a further contract extension until the end of the 2022–23 season.

-DC United

-In August 2022, Benteke signed for MLS club D.C.
-United on a two-and-a-half year contract.